 How long do we keep your information?

-Chargemaster PLC operates a clear Retention policy and associated Retention Schedule to ensure personal data is kept only for so long as is necessary for the purpose for which such information is collected, after which we make it non-identifiable or delete it.
+Chargemaster Limited operates a clear Retention policy and associated Retention Schedule to ensure personal data is kept only for so long as is necessary for the purpose for which such information is collected, after which we make it non-identifiable or delete it.

 You have certain rights to request deletion of your personal data at any time under rights described below.